relaycorp/ddos-report/docs/deterrents/reverse-proxies.md

 # Reverse proxies

 - L3/L4 at least.
-L7 preferred.
+Preferably a Layer 7 proxy if the protocol (e.g., HTTP) is supported.
 - AKA: Load balancers, CDNs.

 ## Features